rady-childrens-genomics/beginngs-partner-onboarding/README.md

 # Input Overview

-- Variants of interest (currently 53,855 P and LP variants that map to 342 genes, 412 SCGD, and 1,603 SCGD therapeutic interventions) is normally encapsulated as a fixed resource inthe UDF, but can be implemented as an parameter.
+- Variants of interest (currently BeginNGS v2, 53,855 P and LP variants that map to 342 genes, 412 SCGD, and 1,603 SCGD therapeutic interventions) is normally encapsulated as a fixed resource inthe UDF, but can be implemented as an parameter.
 This is pre-annotated with consequence and population frequency information, but only chr-pos-ref-alt is used for the query itself.

 ## Federated Query